albertus82/cyclesmod/README.md

 * **RPM limit**: maximum speed that the engine can reach (limiter).
 Valid value range: `768`-`14335` RPM.
 Note that, once the limit is reached, the motorcycle continues to accelerate with the engine power set for the limit RPM, therefore, to effectively limit the speed to a certain value, it is necessary to set to zero the power values around this RPM limit.

-* **Overrev grace period**: grace period during which the engine does not fail despite running at a higher speed than the *RPM redline*; the value is expressed in a linear unit of measurement of time which varies according to the difficulty level.
+* **Overrev tolerance**: grace period during which the engine does not fail despite running at a higher speed than the *RPM redline*; the value is expressed in a linear unit of measurement of time which varies according to the difficulty level.
 Valid value range: `0`-`32767`.
 The following list can be useful to determine the value based on the desired tolerance in seconds, depending on the difficulty level:

    * Level 1/5 (Beg.): The engine never fails unless `0` is set.
    * Level 2/5: 1 sec. = `50` (automatic gearbox is still active).